Skip to main content

 3. Check Discovery+ availability

 • Open a browser and visit status.discoveryplus.com.
-If the map shows your region in red, wait it out—outages usually clear within 30 minutes.
+If your region shows red, it’s likely an outage—most clear within 30 minutes.

 4. Reinstall the app